 Trigonometry provides students with the skills and understanding that are necessary for advanced manipulation of angles and measurement.
 Trigonometry provides the foundation for common periodic functions that are encountered in many disciplines, including, music, engineering, medicine, and finance (and nearly all other STEM disciplines).
 Trigonometry consists of the following strands: Unit Circle, Geometry, Right Triangles, Trigonometric Functions, Identities, and Vectors.
-The Eight Process

-Standards for Mathematics apply throughout the course.
-Together with the content standards, the Process Standards prescribe that students experience Mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.
+The Eight Process Standards for Mathematics apply throughout the course.
+Together with the content standards, the prescribe Process Standards that students experience Mathematics as a coherent, useful, and logical subject that makes use of their ability to make sense of problem situations.

-- Prerequisite: C- in Algebra II and Geometry - Credits: 1 per semester; 1 semester - Counts as an advanced Mathematics requirement for honors diplomas
+- Prerequisite: C- in Algebra II and Geometry - Credits: 1 per semester; 1 semester - Counts as an advanced Mathematics requirement for honors diploma

-ADVANCED MATH, FINITE Ivy Tech MATH 135
+ADVANCED MATH, FINITE Ivy Tech MATH 135 3 credits COURSE #254401/254411